 In Tropico 6, you play as a dictator who’s ironically called El Presidente.
 Unlike other games in the series, you’ll rule multiple islands that make up a tropical archipelago.

 As you build up your islands throughout the Colonial era, World War era, Cold War era, and the Modern era, you’ll have to keep the islands’ inhabitants on your side.

-If you’re into modding, you’ll be happy to hear that Cities: Skylines encourages it.
+If you’re into modding, you’ll also be happy to hear that Cities: Skylines encourages it!

 Islanders is a stress-free game that lets you build a city on beautiful, procedurally-generated islands.
 Instead of having to collect resources, Islanders gives you everything you need to get started.

 Your inventory comes stocked with a set of buildings that you can drop on your island and earn points—after your city expands, you can graduate to another island and start all over again.